Disclaimer: I’m not a doctor. This is not medical advice. This is just me sharing my experience of what worked for me. It might not work for you.

 How did I solve the problem?

 Disclaimer: I’m not a doctor.
 This is what worked for me.
-Chances are, this might also work for you.
+It might not work for you.
+Or it might.

 The answer is in our mind and I literally solved RSI in 10 seconds.
 After months and months of pain.
 Just one minute.
 I just had an epiphany moment.

 This is the “secret” I discovered: your brain is causing the pain to the arm to stop you doing what you’re doing.
 You get RSI then you start worrying you have RSI and the thing gets worse.

 Instead, you say to yourself “I know what you’re doing.
 Now I know the trick.
 I don’t have RSI.
 I just found out you want to trick me believing I have RSI!
 I’m not a fool”.

 The moment you say so aloud, the pain will go away.
 Any time you feel pain, think about this.
 It will gradually just disappear.